torq-lang/book-jv/src/book_hello_world.md

 ### Running `HelloWorld`

 Torq is a dynamic language run on the JVM.
 In this section, we place our source into a Java `String` literal.
-With our source code in hand, we build and execute our program from Java using a fluent builder tool.
+With our source defined, we build and execute our program from Java using a fluent builder tool.

 ~~~java
 public static final String SOURCE = """